Marijuana tax dollars and how they’re spent in different states

 Alaska

 Alaska’s voters legalized recreational marijuana in a 2014 ballot measure.
-A few years later in in fiscal year 2021, the state brought in around $30 million in tax revenue from marijuana.
+A few years later in the fiscal year 2021, the state brought in around $30 million in tax revenue from marijuana.

 One thing that makes the state’s marijuana laws unique is how it spends the revenue it raises from the $50-per-ounce tax — the state has the highest marijuana taxes in the nation.